FUNdoing. People. Together. Learning.

 0 Comments

-Recently I made up another team building word game - 3 Down - with the Jumbo letters that has some great potential.
+Recently I made up this team building word game - 3 Down - using jumbo letters that, I believe, has some great potential.
 I've only tried it a couple of times so I could use some help working out the details.
 Here's what I have up to now:

 Set Up

 Lay out all the letters, facing up, on a couple of tables (see first picture) or on the floor – this will be the “pool” of letters.
-Leave enough room in the activity area for the “word board” – where the words are built.
-This could be a couple of rectangular tables placed together to form a large square or simply play the words on the floor near the pool (see second picture).
+Leave enough room in the activity area for the “words board” – where the words are built.
+The words board could be a couple of rectangular tables placed together to form a large square or simply play the words on the floor near the pool of letters (see second picture).

 So far I have played 3 Down with groups of 6 & 14 participants divided into pairs.
-(I'm sure, if you had an odd number of players you could have someone without a partner playing by the same rules in each round without talking with a partner - read on.)
+(If there is an odd number of players have someone in each round be without a partner - this single player could be a different person during each round or keep the same person.
+It will depend on the outcomes you, and the group, are working towards.)

 Pick Letters

 Here's my thinking as I look ahead to playing more of 3 Down.
-If you have 6 to 8 participants in your group each player will take four letters from the pool and maybe you add a Round 6, same Round Rules as Round 5 (see below).
+If you have 6 to 8 participants in your group have each player take four letters from the pool.
+Then, add another Round (6) to provide more opportunity to play letters (see more details below).

-If you have 10 to 14 participants, each player gets three letters.
+If you have 10 to 14 participants, each player takes three letters.

 Picture